legacy83/pikarla/README.md

-# yuba
+# pikarla
-Just one more custom Yii2 starter application
+Just one more custom Angular/Yii2 starter application